AnetaSta22/arvados/sdk/R/README.md

 ##### Grant access rights for a project:

+In brief, a permission is represented in Arvados as a link object with the following values:
+* `link_class` is `"permission"`.
+* `name` is one of `"can_read"`, `"can_write"`, `"can_manage"`, or `"can_login"`.
+* `tail_uuid` identifies the user or role group that receives the permission.
+* `head_uuid` identifies the Arvados object this permission grants access to.
+For details, refer to the [Permissions model documentation](https://doc.arvados.org/v2.6/api/permission-model.html).
+Managing permissions is just a matter of ensuring the desired links exist using the standard create, update, and delete methods.

+Each person may be given different rights.

 ```r
 arv$project_permission_give(type = "can_read", uuid = "projectUUID", user = "personUUID")
 arv$project_permission_give(type = "can_write", uuid = "projectUUID", user = "personUUID")